rubyforgood/casa/doc/CONTRIBUTING.md

 ### Pull Requests
 If you are so inclined, you can open a draft PR as you continue to work on it.

-1. Claim an issue on [our issue tracker][issues] by commenting on the issue saying you are working on it.
+1. Claim an issue on  by commenting on the issue saying you are working on it.
 If the issue doesn't exist yet, open it.
 Please only claim one at a time.

 1. Fork the [repo] and clone your forked repo locally on your machine.